jhunt/n7/DESIGN.md

-The `linker` takes the individual units of compilation produced by the `assembler` stage(s) and stitches them together into a single executable image, performing any necessary backpatching.
+The `linker` takes the individual units of compilation produced by the `assembler` stage(s) and stitches them together into a single executable image, performing any necessary back-patching.
 Note that there may be multiple inputs to the linker, from different runs of the compiler pipeline up through the `assembler`.